About the Glasgow End of Life Studies Group

 - Reporting to the Scottish Parliament Health and Sport Committee inquiry on palliative care

-- Researching and developing the Crichton Care Campus idea
+- Advocating for the development of a Crichton Care Campus

 - Advising on the EAPC Task Force on the Development of Palliative Care in Europe

-We wish to re-frame social science research on end of life care in the international context, providing knowledge to shape policy, service and practice development globally.
-We are addressing these issues from an interdisciplinary perspective and trying to create an innovative framework for studies in care at the end of life, bringing high levels of methodological and theoretical rigour, coupled with a far-reaching synthesis of empirical evidence.
+We wish to re-frame social science research on death, dying and bereavement in the international context, providing knowledge to shape policy, service and practice development globally.
+We are addressing these issues from an interdisciplinary perspective and trying to create an innovative framework for end of life studies, bringing high levels of methodological and theoretical rigour, coupled with a far-reaching synthesis of empirical evidence.

 Our approach is to bring together the best ideas and perspectives from the social sciences, humanities, public health and clinical disciplines.

 We aim to work openly and collaboratively.
 To this end, we welcome your feedback and proposals for collaborative ventures.

 The University of Glasgow End of Life Studies Group was founded by Professor David Clark OBE in 2014.

-We have several excellent PhD students and we often host visting students and academics from other institutions around the world.
+We have several PhD students and we often host visiting students and academics from other institutions around the world.

 Our postgraduate research students are closely involved with our research and play an active role in the activities of the Glasgow End of Life Studies Group.

 We have created a free online MOOC in partnership with FutureLearn: End of Life Care: Challenges and Innovation which is open to all.
 This short course runs multiple times throughout the year and is moderated by our Research team.